Robotech: Proposed live-action film

 Attempts at producing a live-action Robotech have been in development for an extended time, with numerous writers, directors, and actors attached at various times and the film rights changing between studios.

 Some time prior to February 2006, the company Kickstart Entertainment (founded by Robotech: The Shadow Chronicles and Robotech 3000 producer Jason Netter) featured a graphic on their website stating that a live-action Robotech movie was in development with Chuck Russel attached to write and direct.
 While never formally announced by Harmony Gold, Kickstart Entertainment's announcement of this project was reported by Anime News Network on February 27, 2006.
 Anime News Network's article was updated on March 1, 2006 saying that this announcement had been removed.

 Warner Bros.

 On September 7, 2007, The Hollywood Reporter announced that Warner Bros. had acquired the film rights to Robotech, with Tobey Maguire producing and pursuing the lead role.
 A Harmony Gold representative stated that the company had been approached by WB and would have "a say" in the film's creative direction.
-Though S. Craig Zahler was initially announced to be writing the script, many other writers would be attached to the project across the following years: Lawrence Kasdan in June 2008, Alfred Gough and Miles Millar in November 2008, Tom Rob Smith in June 2009, and Michael B. Gordon in February 2015.
-A screenplay draft from March 2008 demonstrated a plot very loosely based on the Macross Saga portion of Robotech.
+Initially S. Craig Zahler was announced to be writing the script, and a revised draft of his script was completed in March 2008, loosely based on The Macross Saga.
+In April 2008, Harmony Gold and Warner Bros. entered into an option agreement covering Robotech: The Macross Saga and its numerous related works.
+Other writers would be attached to the project across the following years: Lawrence Kasdan in June 2008, Alfred Gough and Miles Millar in November 2008, Tom Rob Smith in June 2009, and Michael B. Gordon in February 2015.
 Nic Mathieu had been announced as director in early 2013.